aerospike/act/README.md

 data everywhere) with act_prep.

 ##### Partitions
-In some cases, and in particular if you plan to use them while running Aerospike, partitions can increase performance.
-Some systems perform better with more partitions, possibly due to more threads, so you may want to experiment with adding partitions.
-As a general rule of thumb, you do not want more partitions than the total number of cores - starting at 4 per drive and pulling that back if drives*partitions is too much; say for a 96 core machine with 8 SSD volumes, you do not want more than 12 partitions.
+In some cases, and in particular if you plan to use them while running Aerospike, you may want to test with ACT using partitions.
+Some systems perform better with more partitions, possibly due to more parallelization in some layer, so you may want to experiment with adding partitions.
+As a general rule of thumb, you do not want more partitions than the total number of cores - you could start at 4 per drive but pull that back if drives*partitions is too much; say for a 96 core machine with 8 SSD volumes, you do not want more than 12 partitions (8*12 = 96, so more partitions wouldn't be good.).
 If you use partitions, you can run act_prep on all partitions in parallel or run act_prep before partitioning.
-If using partition, be aware of boundaries such that a partition does not span multiple physical sectors.
+If using partitions, be aware of boundaries such that a partition does not span multiple physical sectors.
 Example partition script: `parted --script /dev/mydrive mklabel gpt mkpart primary 0% 25% mkpart primary 25% 50% mkpart primary 50% 75% mkpart primary 75% 100%`.

 act_prep takes a device name as its only command-line parameter.
 For a typical 240GB SSD, act_prep takes 30-60+ minutes to run.
 The time varies depending on